 Some joint pain in dogs is caused by congenital disorders present at birth, including Wobbler’s Syndrome and luxated patella.
 Wobbler’s Syndrome is caused by a smaller than normal spinal canal within the dog’s vertebrae, which inhibits neural impulses and creates instability in the dog’s anatomy – including the joints.
 This disease is rare in most breeds, but Great Danes and Doberman Pinschers are often affected.
 Wobbler’s Disease is very serious, and can eventually lead to paralysis.

 A “luxating patella” happens when the knee-cap bone is misshapen, and does not fit perfectly with the knee joint.
 When a dog is physically active, the patella can become dislodged from the joint.
-The kneecap eventually settles back into place, but does so by sliding across the bone, causing ongoing pain for the dog – especially during activity.
+The kneecap eventually settles back into place, but does so by sliding across the bone, causing ongoing signs of pain for the dog – especially during activity.

 Small breeds, including Miniature and Toy Poodles have the highest rates of luxated patella.
 Breeds with short legs, like Basset Hounds and Dachshunds, can also suffer from luxated patella due to their abnormal anatomical structure.